-Candace Valenzuela Was Homeless As A Child.
-Now She's Running For Congress.
+Candace Valenzuela Won In Texas & Now She Could Become The First Afro-Latina In Congress

 How has your district changed in the past few years?
 What do you think could help a progressive candidate win in a borderline-red area like this?

 "The demographics have been shifting pretty significantly.
-Texas 24 as of a few years ago, was a majority minority district–a majority person-of-color district.
+Texas-24, as of a few years ago, was a majority person-of-color district.
 Texas is trending in that direction as well.
-We have a growing number of people of color in this state.
-We have a growing number of voters who are dissatisfied with the system of governance that’s been provided to them.
-I think that’s something that’s happening across the board and that’s accelerated by COVID.
+We also have a growing number of voters who are dissatisfied with the system of governance that’s been provided to them.
+I think that’s something that’s happening across the board, and that’s accelerated by COVID.

-"We saw a lot of the results of this shift last cycle.
-The last cycle the candidate running for Congress was a Democrat, Jan McDowell.
+"We saw a lot of the results of this shift last cycle, when the candidate running for Congress was a Democrat, Jan McDowell.
 She worked hard, she got within three points.
 But Beto O’Rourke won this district running for Senate.
-And he won this district by getting out more people of color.
+And he won by getting out more people of color.

+"And so, what we’re looking at is trying to pull up all of those folks that don’t necessarily know if they can relate to the folks down-ballot as well.
+Making sure that this isn’t just about defeating Donald Trump, but that it’s also about reimagining our system of governance so that it’s more responsive to people."

+With COVID cases and deaths recently spiking in Texas, what do you believe the government could have done differently to communicate vital public health information to people?

 Advertisement

-"And so, what we’re looking at, when I’m looking to campaign in 2020, is trying to pull up and out all of those folks that don’t necessarily know if they can relate to the folks down-ballot as well.
-Making sure that this isn’t just about defeating Donald Trump, but that it’s also about re-imagining our system of governance so that it’s more responsive to people."

-What do you make of the recent COVID spikes in Texas, and what do you think the government could have done differently to communicate vital public health information to people?

-"They needed to listen to the science, and they needed to communicate that people needed to shut down for real and they needed to wear a mask.
+"They needed to listen to the science, and they needed to communicate that people needed to shut down for real and to wear a mask.
 And what our state government did was they downplayed the necessity of shutting down.
 We made headlines across the country for all of the wrong reasons.
 Our Lt.
-Governor said something tantamount to, “I’m totally okay if your grandmother dies.”
+Governor [Dan Patrick] said something tantamount to, 'I’m totally okay if your grandmother dies.'
 And that’s not okay.

-"It’s not okay to make this argument that it’s peoples’ lives vs. the economy.
+"It’s not okay to make this argument that it’s peoples’ lives versus the economy.
 When really, the economy exists for peoples’ lives.
 And the economy exists because of peoples’ lives.

-"Letting a huge number of folks die–because people would get compromised immune systems for one reason or another, people of a certain age––letting our folks die, it’s actually really economically stupid."
+"Letting a huge number of folks die — because people would get compromised immune systems for one reason or another, people of a certain age –– is actually really economically stupid."

 “

-It’s not okay to make this argument that it’s peoples’ lives vs. the economy.
-When really, the economy exists for peoples’ lives.
-And the economy exists because of peoples’ lives.
+It's not okay to make this argument that it's peoples' lives versus the economy.
+When really, the economy exists for peoples' lives.
+And the economy exists because of peoples' lives.

 ”

-Speaking reopening too soon, what do you think about all this conversation about reopening schools in the fall?
+Speaking of places recklessly reopening too soon, what do you think about Secretary of Education Betsy DeVos' insistence that schools reopen in the fall, despite concerns of COVID-19 spread?

 "I do think that the best type of instruction for children and for development happens to be the kind that is in person.
 However, we are dealing with unprecedented times.
-And when we’re talking about the ease of the spread of COVID-19, when we’re talking about a lot of the related illnesses that come along with it that are hurting children–and if it doesn’t kill them it can certainly injure them pretty significantly–I don’t think that Betsy DeVos is really taking into account what it is to keep our kids safe.
+And when we’re talking about the ease of the spread of COVID-19, and the related illnesses that come along with it that are hurting children, I don’t think that Betsy DeVos is really taking into account what it means to keep our kids safe.

 Advertisement

-"I might take her seriously if she said, 'We should really reopen schools and we’re going to talk about giving them federal funding for super small classes sizes and plenty of PPE and plenty of sanitation and doing what it takes to protect our teachers, our faculty, our staff, our babies and our families from greater community spread.'
+"I might take her seriously if she said, 'We should really reopen schools, and we’re going to talk about giving them federal funding for super-small class sizes and plenty of PPE and doing what it takes to protect our teachers, our faculty, our staff, our babies, and our families from greater community spread.'
 But she says, 'Oh no, it’s an overreaction.
 We should just go back.'"

-You have discussed experiencing some inordinately harsh and criminalized punishment, you and your siblings, as a Black child.
+You have discussed experiencing inordinately harsh and criminalized punishment as a Black child.
 How has that influenced your work on shutting down the school-to-prison pipeline?

-"One of the ways I’m seeking to actively combat the school-to-prison pipeline is to make sure that we are pushing for better early childhood education.
+"One of the ways I’m seeking to actively combat the school-to-prison pipeline is to make sure that we are pushing for better early-childhood education.
 That we are not suspending children if they’re under a certain age.
 Those out-of-school suspensions typically cause a lot of problems for children that are already having a hard time at home.

-"And working to make sure that we hire teachers that are from the community and provide them with the training, not just to teach our kids—but in my school district we did a lot of trauma-informed training, to make sure that the teachers understood where the kids are coming from, because that’s a specialized type of training.
+"It's also important to make sure that we hire teachers that are from the community and provide them with the training not just to teach our kids — but in my school district we did a lot of trauma-informed training, to make sure that the teachers understood where the kids are coming from.

-"But on the federal level, making sure that we have the funding for free lunch, so our title funding for our Title I schools.
-Making sure that we have the funding for our bilingual education.
-Making sure that we have the funding for our special needs education.
+"On the federal level, it's making sure that we have the funding for free lunch, for our bilingual education, for our special needs education.

+"And finally, encouraging restorative practices in our schools.
+Making sure that we discourage the arrest of a six-year-old, because that’s not the appropriate measure for dealing with small children.
+And that’s going to take a lot of thoughtful engagement with the community in order to better look at our policing, both in and out of our schools."

 Advertisement